huangli712/iQIST/docs/src/ch04/p_ifast.md

 * *ifast* = 1, the divide-and-conquer algorithm will be used.
 At this time, you have to adjust *npart* parameter carefully to obtain good computational efficiency. (see [npart](p_npart.md) parameter as well)

 * *ifast* = 2, the classic time evolution algorithm will be used.

-> WARNING:
->
+!!! warning

-> This algorithm is not implemented in the public version.
+    This algorithm is not implemented in the public version.
 We are sorry for that.

 * *ifast* = 3, the skip listing algorithm will be used.

-> WARNING:
->
+!!! warning

-> This algorithm is not implemented in the public version.
+    This algorithm is not implemented in the public version.
 We are sorry for that.

 All in all, now only *ifast* = 1 is valid.
 Even you set *ifast* = 2 or *ifast* = 3, the **MANJUSHAKA** code will still use the divide-and-conquer algorithm to calculate the operator trace.